rotrindade/RoTrindade/README.md

 ###

-<p align="left">A passionate Data Analyst with knowledges in CyberSecurity, Artificial Intelligence & iOS Development from Brazil</p>
+<p align="left">A passionate CyberSecurity & Data Analyst with knowledges in Artificial Intelligence & iOS Development from Brazil</p>

 ###